 Keep your lights off when it’s time to sleep – that includes the light from your gadgets’ screen.
 Turning the lights out should support the production of the hormone melatonin, which helps regulate sleep.
 You might want to put on the blinds or have blackout curtains.

 #7.
 Sleep in a cooler room.

 When you are pregnant, your body heat tends to rise.
-I remember I’d wear spaghetti straps or sometimes tube tops to keep cool during sleep (Check out these breezy maternity tops).
+I remember I’d wear spaghetti straps or sometimes tube tops to keep cool during sleep.
+Here is a list of shops you can buy awesome maternity tops from.
 You can’t sleep better when pregnant if you feel stuffy in your room.
 Set your room to have an ideal temperature that can help you sleep comfortably.

 #8.
 Sleep better when pregnant by keeping naps short.